heathhenley/AOC/2024/README.md

 ### Day 23
 Had to find cycles of length three and the 'complete subgraphs' or 'cliques' in a graph.
-Was a pretty straighforward day, but I learned about "Bron-Kerbosch" so that's cool:
+Was a pretty straightforward day, but I learned about "Bron-Kerbosch" so that's cool:
 - https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm

+### Day 24
+Part 1 was just like 2015 day 7 - used almost the same code.
+Currently pretty stuck on part 2.
+We're supposed to have an adder circuit that can add two binary numbers (In the x and y registers) and put the result in the z registers - it doesn't work but we're given that there are exactly 4 pairs of outputs that need to be swapped to make it work.
+Generating all the possibilities was too slow, there are a lot.
+Currently thinking about "fixing" the least significant bit first, and then working up from there?
+Not sure yet.